 Future Outlook for GST in India:

-What are the prospects for the GST in India, and what steps has the government done to make the tax system more straightforward and solve the issues faced by companies?
+What are the prospects for the GST in India, and what steps has the government taken to make the tax system more straightforward and solve the issues faced by companies?

 Types of GST: